mcw-rcc/mcw-rcc.github.io/docs/software/schrodinger.md

 ### Register Job Server

 Launch the Maestro application.
-You should be prompted with a `Register with Job Server` window.
-If not, select `Help > Register with Job Servers...` to open that window.
+Click the button `Continue to Maestro`.
+Select `Help > Register with Job Servers...`.
 Select `New server` and enter the job server hostname and port number found in the [configuration info](https://mcw0.sharepoint.com/:o:/s/RCCAdminSite/EmJ7D-fDCv1Dg0f_Z-_d0tsBR8_trGnDiqZaod6mUPjo8A?e=GdWCGP){:target="_blank"}.
 Enter your MCW username and password, and select `Register`.
-If the server is registered successfully, you can restart Maestro to complete the setup.
+If you get a warning about the server being already registered, it can be ignored.
+Restart Maestro to complete the setup.

 ## Upgrading